dev-Ali2008/Xemu-android/README.md

 - Performance Scaling:
 you can manually adjust the resolution and performance in settings for experiment or low end devices

-## System Requirements

-### For Xbox 360
-- Processors:

-  - Snapdragon 855 or better
-  - Exynos 2200 or better
-  - Dimensity 8300 or better

-- RAM:
-  - 8 GB minimum
-  - 12+ GB recommended

-### Graphics:
+### Graphics
-- (opengl coming soon)
 - Vulkan 1.1
+- need snapdragon

 ### OS Requirements:
-- Android 10+ (no root)
+- Android 10+
-- Android 9 and below not supported
+- Android 9 not supported

 ## How to Use